rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-ddRAD-pyrad.md

 ### Step 1.
 Demultiplex in **iPyrad** [done]

 Data have been demultiplexed previously so that they can be subsampled evenly across samples.
 This step is rather easy in ipyrad, it just requires filling in options for parameters 1-3 rather than 4.
+Let's get you caught up - first make a new iPyrad params file and look at what's in it.

 ```
 ## initialize new ipyrad analysis